Cloé Lacasse: International career

 In August 2012, Lacasse attended a training camp with the Canada U20 team for the first time, but did not make the team's final roster for their upcoming matches.

-After being granted Icelandic citizenship in June 2019, the head coach of the Iceland national team, Jón Þór Hauksson, stated that she would be considered for a call-up for the team's next games.
+After Lacasse was granted Icelandic citizenship in June 2019, the head coach of the Iceland national team, Jón Þór Hauksson, stated that she would be considered for a call-up for the team's next games.
 Lacasse applied to FIFA and UEFA to be eligible to represent Iceland internationally; however, it was confirmed in July 2020 that her application was denied, as it was ruled she did not meet FIFA's residency requirements to be eligible to represent a new national association.
 FIFA requires continuous residency for five years after reaching 18 years of age; Lacasse had lived in Iceland for only four years and had since lived elsewhere, meaning she would have had to move back to Iceland and re-start the five-year clock to become eligible.

 In April 2021, Lacasse was called up to the Canada national team ahead of friendlies against England and Wales, but did not appear in either match.
 She was one of the final players cut from the final selections for the Canadian Olympic team for Tokyo shortly afterward, thus missing the team's eventual gold medal win.
 Given her minimal experience with the national team to that point, she later acknowledged "I knew it was ambitious" to hope to make the squad.
 She then made her debut for the national team on November 27, 2021 in a friendly against Mexico and was named Canada's player of the match.

-Lacasse made her first appearance at a major international tournament as part of the national squad for the 2022 CONCACAF W Championship, winning the silver medal, after a loss to the United States.
+Lacasse made her first appearance at a major international tournament as part of the national squad for the 2022 CONCACAF W Championship, winning the silver medal after a loss to the United States in the final.
 She later scored her first goal for the national team on October 6, 2022 in a 2–0 friendly victory over Argentina.

 Continuing to make appearances with the team into 2023, Lacasse was named to the Canadian roster for the 2023 FIFA Women's World Cup.
 She appeared in all three of the team's matches before Canada was eliminated in the group stage.
 Following the disappointing results at the World Cup, coach Bev Priestman sought to reorganize the team, and opted to start Lacasse in both of the team's next matches, the CONCACAF Olympic qualification playoff against Jamaica.
 In the second match, held on home soil at BMO Field, Lacasse scored in the first half to equalize a game that Canada would eventually win 2–1, clinching their fifth consecutive Olympic berth.

 In 2024, she was selected for the Canadian Olympic team for Paris.
 She scored Canada's first goal in their 2–1 win against New Zealand in the opening match.

+In February 2026, Lacasse made her return to the national team following her recovery from an ACL rupture, being named to the roster for the 2026 SheBelieves Cup.